• Skip to primary navigation

 The pesto ingredients I have listed are for a traditional pesto sauce recipe with origins from Genoa, in the region of Liguria.

-The key to making a great pesto sauce is using the best, high-quality ingredients.
+The key to making a great pesto sauce is using high-quality ingredients.
 Let’s appreciate these ingredients before making our fresh basil pesto.

 Basil

-As you can well imagine, we need fresh, bright green basil leaves to make this pesto.
-The fresher the better and so the best would be handpicked straight from your garden during those hot summer months.
+As you can imagine, we need fresh, bright green basil leaves to make this pesto.
+The fresher, the better, so the best would be handpicked straight from your garden during those hot summer months.
 As this is not always possible, a basil plant in plastic pots sold in most grocery stores is a great option.

 As fresh is key, avoid using any discolored leaves or wilted plants.

 It should be mentioned that there are many varieties of basil available, each contributing a different flavor.
-If available in your farmers’ market or grocery store, try to get the sweet basil.
+If available, try to get the sweet basil at your farmers’ market or grocery store.

 Pine nuts